Why?

 - You are in doubt of your paternity

-- You are uncertain of your blood relation to your relatives
+- You are uncertain about your genetic relation to your relatives

-- You require an legal expert’s proof for court
+- You require a legal expert’s proof for court

 - You would like to clarify issues regarding claims of inheritance.

-A paternity test will be carried out after written order and sampling:
+A paternity test is carried out after a written order has been placed and samples have been taken:

-You can choose between a private and a legally certified expertise as proof for court (note that there is no difference in the technical features):
+You can choose between a private and a legally certified expertise as proof for court.

-For a private report, you come to our lab during opening hours or at appointments arranged with our staff or you contact us so that a sampling kit is sent to you.
+For a private report, you come to our lab or a test kit is sent to you on request.

 Paternity test with or without the mother of the child